(This posting includes a form which you are welcome to use with your students.) *

 This posting is discussed on my YouTube video ESL Writing Class Activity: Fun, Lively and Productive

 This is a paragraph that a student secretly wrote to describe one of her classmates.
 All the students are circulating around the periphery of the room, reading description hanging on the wall with no names on and trying to determine who is being described in the paragraphs.
-Each student seems very focused on reading the descriptions, searching for the classmate who is the object of the description but also looking out of the corner of their eyes to see what kind of reaction others are having to the description that they secretly wrote just an hour earlier.
+Each student seems very focused on reading the descriptions, searching for the classmate who is the object of the description but also looking out of the corner of their eyes to see what kind of reaction others are having to the description that they secretly wrote.
 There is energy in the room, a lot of interacting and a lot of laughing.

 Describe your classmate activity